codinsonn/codinsonn.dev/packages/@aetherspace/navigation/AetherPage/README.md

 /* --- healthCheck() ------- */

-// Our actual business logic
-export const healthCheck = aetherResolver(async ({ args }) => ({
+// Our actual business logic, wrapped with aetherResolver() and supplied with our resolverConfig export const healthCheck = aetherResolver(async ({ args }) => ({
     echo: args.echo, // <- Echo back the echo argument 🤷‍♂️
 }), resolverConfig)

+// We now have a nice bundle of our business logic function, with the args & response schemas attached
+// This bundle can be used in multiple ways, as we'll see below
 ```

 Later, in a `route.ts` file in the `/routes/` folder, you can export the following: